geotrev/undernet/documentation/accordions.md

 ### HTML

-When making an accordion, there are two major considerations in its structure: the "wrapper" to encapsulate each accordion "row" (can be multiple), and each "row" which hold a button + corresponding content.
+When making an accordion, there are two major considerations in its structure: the "wrapper" to encapsulate each accordion "row" (can be multiple), and each "row" which hold a button + corresponding content block.

 ```html
 <div data-accordion="new-accordion" class="accordion">